The Fly (1958 film): Development

 Producer-director Kurt Neumann discovered the short story by George Langelaan in Playboy magazine.
-He showed it to Robert L. Lippert, head of 20th Century Fox's subsidiary B-movie studio, Regal Pictures.
+He showed it to Robert L. Lippert, head of 20th Century Fox's subsidiary B-movie studio, Regal Films.
 The film was to be made by Lippert's outfit, but was released as an "official" Fox film, not under the less-prestigious Regal banner.

 Lippert hired James Clavell to adapt Langelaan's story on the strength of a previous sci-fi spec script at RKO, which had never been produced.
 It became Clavell's first filmed screenplay.
 As Harry Spalding recalled, the script was "the best first draft I ever saw, it needed very little work".

 The adaptation remained largely faithful to Langelaan's short story, apart from moving its setting from France to Canada, and crafting a happier ending by eliminating a suicide.

 Casting

-Lippert tried to cast Michael Rennie and Rick Jason in the role of André Delambre, before settling on then mostly unknown David Hedison (billed as "Al Hedison" on-screen).
-Hedison's "Fly" costume featured a 20 lb fly's head, about which he said: "Trying to act in it was like trying to play the piano with boxing gloves on".
+Lippert tried to cast Michael Rennie and Rick Jason in the role of André Delambre, before settling on then mostly-unknown David Hedison (billed as "Al Hedison").
+The Fly was Hedison's second-ever film role, following a supporting part in The Enemy Below (1957), also for Fox.
+His "Fly" costume featured a 20 lb fly's head, about which he said: "Trying to act in it was like trying to play the piano with boxing gloves on".
 Hedison was never happy with the makeup, but makeup artist Ben Nye remained very positive about his work, writing years later that despite doing many subsequent science-fiction films, "I never did anything as sophisticated or original as The Fly".

 Years later, Vincent Price recalled the cast finding some levity during the filming: "We were playing this kind of philosophical scene, and every time that little voice [of the fly] would say 'Help me!
 Help me!' we would just scream with laughter.
 It was terrible.
 It took us about 20 takes to finally get it".

 Filming

-Sources vary as to the budget, with one giving it as $350,000, another as $325,000, and others as high as $495,000.
+Sources vary as to the film's budget, with one giving it as $325,000, another as $350,000, and others as high as $495,000; Lippert said the budget was $480,000.
 The shoot lasted 18 days in total.
-Lippert said the budget was $480,000.
+The film was photographed in 20th Century Fox's trademarked CinemaScope, with color by Deluxe.
+A $28,000 laboratory set was constructed from army surplus equipment.
 Photographic effects were handled by L. B. Abbott, with makeup by Ben Nye.

-It was photographed in 20th Century Fox's trademarked CinemaScope with color by Deluxe.
-A $28,000 laboratory set was constructed from army surplus equipment.
+Despite having led the film through pre-production, Robert Lippert was not credited as a producer on the final film, with Kurt Neumann credited as sole producer.
+The AFI Catalog of Feature Films suggested that Lippert was replaced due to a dispute with the Screen Actors Guild, over alleged failure to pay royalties.

 Release

-Theatrical

 The Fly was released in July 1958 by 20th Century Fox.
 Producer-director Kurt Neumann died only a few weeks after its premiere, never realizing he had made the biggest hit of his career.
-One source claims it was on a double bill with Space Master X-7.
+One source claims it was shown on a double bill with Space Master X-7.